cansyl/DEEPScreen/README.md

     * **sample_test_compound_file.txt** contains the SMILES representations for an example set of query compounds, in tab-seperated format, with a header.
 The first column is the query compound identifier and the second colunmn is the SMILES,
     * **trained_target_families.txt** contains the high level protein family information for 704 targets of DEEPScreen, in tab-separated format (Target UniProt accession, Target ChEMBL id and protein family name).

 * **tempImage** folder is only required for storing the temporarily generated 2-D images of compounds during model runs.
+2-D images of the compounds in 'sample_test_compound_file.txt' are included in this folder as examples.

 * **tflearnModels** folder is used for storing the trained predictive models:
     * it currently contains the predictive model files for only one example target protein with ChEMBL id: CHEMBL1790,